-What is worth to visit?
+What is worth visiting?
 Of course, the Mint Museum and a stroll around the square.

 SKALICA town, this charming little town close to the Czech borders, nicknamed also as the Pearl of the Zahorie region, also has some parts of the former fortification system.
 And 12th century Rotunda.

 Skalica was firstly mentioned in the year 1256.
-In 1372, the king Luis I. granted Skalica privilege of the Free Royal Town, later king Sigismund of Luxemburg granted other privileges and Skalica became an important commercial, cultural and spiritual center.
+In 1372, King Luis I. granted Skalica the privilege of the Free Royal Town, later king Sigismund of Luxemburg granted other privileges and Skalica became an important commercial, cultural and spiritual center.

 What to visit?
 Gothic church of St. Michael, evangelical church, Franciscan monastery, Jesuit church and monastery, and Synagogue is definitely recommended.
 From the more recent history, admire the so-called cultural house on the square, built in the Secession style in 1905 according to plans of famous Slovak architect Dusan Jurkovic.